 Peggy Sturdivant of the Ballard News Tribune goes deep with an extensive interview with former Lockhaven owners Earl and Denise Ecklund.
 The bottom line is they never expected the Lockhaven community to be destroyed by John Goodman and Goodman Real Estate:

 The Ecklunds knew of John Goodman, his Ballard roots, his home nearby.
 Knew, “he has a charitable side and an aggressive business side.”
-They recall his words, “I will be a good steward for the property.”
+They recall his words, “I will be a good steward for the property.”They offer a truly chilling analogy (italics mine):

 What’s happening with the tenant evictions prompted Earl to tell me a story about a middle manager he’d encountered who was called Neutron Dave, for his impersonal tactics.
 The nickname referred to the effects of the neutron bomb, which left buildings standing but the inhabitants dead.